 The 500MB quota is meant to be used for your worlds and any custom system or module you wish to install.
-It should be more than enough for most people to create dozens or even a hundred worlds.
-Most worlds will only use 2MB to 5MB of data, with bigger worlds (such as complete Wizard of the Coast adventures) will use 10MB to 20MB of data.
-On average of over 2000 worlds gave us 6.1MB average size per world.
+It is entirely separate from asset storage.
+It is more than enough for most people to create dozens or even a hundred worlds.
+Most worlds will only use 2MB to 5MB of data, while bigger worlds (such as complete Wizard of the Coast adventures) use 10MB to 20MB of data.
+An average of of over 2000 worlds on The Forge gave us an average world size of 6.1MB.

-Also note that with the use of The Forge’s Bazaar, publicly available Systems and Modules do not use your data space, but compendiums within those systems and modules do count towards the quota.
+Also, use of The Forge’s Bazaar, which features publicly available Systems and Modules do not use your data space, but compendiums within those systems and modules do count towards the quota.

 If you still need more space, you can add an Extra Data subscription to your existing Forge Subscription to increase your quota limit.

-How do I set up my Table?
-Create new worlds or install modules?
+How do I create new worlds, or install modules?

 Then click on the

 If you are unable to log in for any reason from within The Forge’s game configuration page, you can stop the server, restart it, and it will start on the Setup page of Foundry.

 From the Setup page, you can follow the default process for creating a new Foundry world.